shah-in-boots/notes/permanent/K23 Planning.md

 My focus is more so on AF as a model disease, as it has multiple "flavors" (vagally-mediated, adrenergically-mediated, etc), multiple phenotypes, and fits well with the *Coumel's triangle* of arrhythmology.

-# Research skills
+# Specific aims

+I need to break apart my __BHAG__ into a overarching hypothesis that leads me towards it, as it needs to be a small enough project that can be tested and finished within 5 years (at 50% protected time).

+The hypothesis then needs to be approached using 3-4 specific aims, building on my skills and prior research.

-- Signal processing
+- Signal processing: ECG and EGM data
-- Biostatistics
+- Biostatistics: statistical analyses, recurrent events
-- Harmonic regression
+- Harmonic regression: cosinor metrics
-- Computational genetics
+- Computational genetics: Ensembl-VEP software, rare variant analysis
-- Coding/programming
-- Electrophysiology procedures
-- Molecular mechanisms of arrhythmia
-- Autonomic nervous system
+- Coding/programming: R, MATLAB, Python
+- Electrophysiology procedures: animal and human studies, access to specific EP data

+## Aim 1

+## Aim 2

+## Aim 3

+I have to combine these skills together into three general aims

 # Mentorship, Coaching, and Sponsorship